srollins/software-dev-materials/notes/databases.md

 mySQL runs on the host `sql.cs.usfca.edu`.

 Your servlets (or any other Java program) will use Java Database Connectivity (JDBC) to connect to the database from your Java code.

-[Database assignments](https://github.com/CS601-F15/projects/blob/master/sqlassigns.md) lists the username and database you may use for your coursework.

-Your initial password is the same as your username, and you will use a database of the same name.

 ### Accessing your database via command line